ImmaSpoon/Switch-Media-Host/README.md

 # Switch-Media-Host
 Host your Switch media over LAN.
 (Only pictures supported, for now.)

+## What is this?
+This is a simple python script that allows you to see your Switch screenshots directly from your smart device's browser!
+This allows for easier transfering, and has a simple design to it.

 ## Download
 This requires PyNX, which can be downloaded here: https://github.com/nx-python/Pynx/releases